36wish/36wish.github.io/_posts/2017-10-30-dockless-bike-share-in-auckland-onzo-first-look-and-referral-code.md

 Dockless bike shares have been a thing overseas for a while now, and it's so exciting to see it in Auckland!
 I took one out for a spin on the pink Lightpath today.

 The bikes are from a Chinese company called Onzo.
 As usual, you register by downloading their app [[Android](Android)] [[iOS](https://itunes.apple.com/nz/app/onzo/id1291209476?mt=8)] and entering your credit card details.
 It charges a $10 deposit (refundable) and they give you $10 credit for signing up.
-If you enter my referral code **MRLUCJ** you get another $1 bonus.
+If you enter my referral code **OFUTPK** you get another $1 bonus.

 You scan the QR code on the bike using the app to unlock it, and once you've finished with it, just put it in a safe location and lock the bike.
 Easy.
 The price currently is $0.25/15 minutes.